 How To Make Everything Uppercase In Google Sheets

 Google Sheets is a powerful and popular spreadsheet program that allows users to organize, analyze, and visualize data.
 One common formatting task is converting text to uppercase.
 This article will provide a step-by-step guide on how to make everything uppercase in Google Sheets, including the use of formulas and built-in functions.
-(See Also: How To Paste Formulas In Google Sheets)
+(See Also: How To Do Individual Error Bars In Google Sheets)

 Using the PROPER Function